alphalon/kotlin-scripting/README.md

 //DIR <dir-spec>
 ```

 The DIR comment specifies in which directory the script should be executed.
-If not present, scripts will be executed in the working directory.
+If not present, scripts will be executed in the current working directory.

 The _dir-spec_ supports an absolute path, a path relative to the home directory using the tilde notation, and variable substitution to an absolute path using the dollar sign ($).